 With maturity amniocentesis, a sample of amniotic fluid is tested to determine whether the baby's lungs are mature enough for birth.

-Amniocentesis is usually done after the 13-15th week of pregnancy, when the two layers of the fetal membranes, the chorion and amnion, have fused enough to safely withdraw a sample of amniotic fluid.
+Amniocentesis is usually done after the 13-15th week of pregnancy, when the two layers of the fetal membranes, the chorion, and amnion, have fused enough to safely withdraw a sample of amniotic fluid.
 It is rarely done before that because of safety concerns.
 Under ultrasound guidance, a sterile needle is passed through the abdominal wall and into the amniotic sac.
-A small amount of fluid, containing the baby's cells, are removed and sent for genetic/chromosome analysis.
+A small amount of fluid, containing the baby's cells, is removed and sent for genetic/chromosome analysis.
 The results take about 3+ weeks.
-This makes the decision to terminate the pregnancy even more difficult, since the woman is well into the 2nd trimester, and probably, because she had done a reproductive procedure like IUI or IVF, she has had considerable pregnancy symptoms and probably has watched the baby grow on ultrasound.
+This makes the decision to terminate the pregnancy even more difficult since the woman is well into the 2nd trimester, and probably, because she had done a reproductive procedure like IUI or IVF, she has had considerable pregnancy symptoms and probably has watched the baby grow on ultrasound.

 The following are the most common indications for a woman to consider doing an amniocentesis: